Gardening: The Secret to a Happier, Healthier Senior Life!

 1. Stress Relief

-Gardening is known to relieve stress, which is a common symptom that seniors face - especially those in retirement homes.
-Research has shown that engaging in activities like gardening can lower blood pressure, improve cognitive function and reduce inflammation throughout the body.
+Gardening relieves stress, a common symptom of seniors, especially those in retirement homes.
+Research has shown that gardening can lower blood pressure, improve cognitive function, and reduce inflammation.

-Furthermore, being surrounded by greenery can improve one’s psychological state and create a sense of calmness which is great for mental health as well.
+Furthermore, being surrounded by greenery can improve one’s psychological state and create a sense of calm, which is also great for mental health.

 • Working productively in the garden can increase serotonin levels in the brain, causing you to be happier throughout the day.
 Gardening can also improve your overall mood.
-Give it a go, and I’m sure you will be pleasantly surprised.
+Give it a go; I’m sure you will be pleasantly surprised.

 • Gardening can bring out your creativity and spark innovative thinking.
 Gardening also contributes to sustainability.